 Loved the uniqueness of this band.
 Deserves to be in the top 5.

-For White Room alone they deserve the top 20.
+For White Room alone, they deserve the top 20.
 One of the most stunningly amazing rock songs ever written.
-Of course they had a lot of other great material too.
+Of course, they had a lot of other great material too.

-Thus is a solid band throughout.
+This is a solid band throughout.

 Their music changed my life.

 One of the best American bands ever.
-Their strong folk music influence changed the rock sound for a long time and their songs still resonate today.
+Their strong folk music influence changed the rock sound for a long time, and their songs still resonate today.
 Definitely belong in the top 10!

-Before the Doors there was the Animals.
+Before The Doors, there was The Animals.
 House of the Rising Sun is simply the best song of 1964 and a stunning record.
-Rock had an edge before for being raw and sexual but the Animals were the first group to introduce a real sense of darkness into the genre.
+Rock had an edge before for being raw and sexual, but The Animals were the first group to introduce a real sense of darkness into the genre.
 Rock has never been the same since.

-Number 22; come on...
-Simon and Garfunkel are the most innovative duo of all time..
-Their song writing is ridiculously good and I don't think there are more beautiful voices in pop music..
+Number 22.
+Come on...
+Simon and Garfunkel are the most innovative duo of all time.
+Their songwriting is ridiculously good, and I don't think there are more beautiful voices in pop music.

-They are absolutely amazing how could they not be top 5!
+They are absolutely amazing.
+How could they not be top 5!

-These guys were great, they came from destitute families and were involved with the mob, Tommy and Nick had like 20 years in prison between them.
-Then they still managed to get 3 number one hits and they were the only group to have a number one hit in the 50's,60's,70's,80's and 90's!
+These guys were great.
+They came from destitute families and were involved with the mob.
+Tommy and Nick had like 20 years in prison between them.
+Then they still managed to get 3 number one hits, and they were the only group to have a number one hit in the 50s, 60s, 70s, 80s, and 90s!
+They have the quintessential rags to riches story.

-They are 4 very underrated guys!
+They are four very underrated guys!

 Really good memories about this band - exceptional musicians!

 The first lead guitarist of The Yardbirds was Anthony "Top" Topham.
-He left the band before they achieved mainstream popularity, and was replaced by Eric Clapton, the first of three lead guitarists from the Yardbirds to gain an international reputation (the other two being Jeff Beck and Jimmy Page.
+He left the band before they achieved mainstream popularity and was replaced by Eric Clapton, the first of three lead guitarists from the Yardbirds to gain an international reputation (the other two being Jeff Beck and Jimmy Page).

 They had this one other guitarist before Beck and Page.
 What was his name again?

-They always used his nickname "God", so I forgot his real name.
+They always used his nickname "God," so I forgot his real name.

 Best band ever.
-I'm not a fan of their psychedelic drug music (and anyway, Jefferson Airplane did that better) but the sheer musicianship of the group has never been equaled.
-Granted, no one can butcher their own songs like the Dead but from folk rock to psychedelic, traditional mountain ballads to highly experimental improvisational jam pieces, no one American band better defines the sixties.
+I'm not a fan of their psychedelic drug music (and anyway, Jefferson Airplane did that better), but the sheer musicianship of the group has never been equaled.
+Granted, no one can butcher their own songs like the Dead, but from folk rock to psychedelic, traditional mountain ballads to highly experimental improvisational jam pieces, no one American band better defines the sixties.

 Best band ever.
-I can't understand why not more people see beyond the hippy image and recognize that their journeys into space (from '68 to '72 in particular) are unrivalled by anyone.
+I can't understand why not more people see beyond the hippy image and recognize that their journeys into space (from '68 to '72, in particular) are unrivalled by anyone.

-The fact that no other band with the exception of the Beatles made more music on an individual basis during the 70's is a testament to the talent these guys had..Csn had great solo albums to begin the 70's and continued through the decade.
-Neil Young is in a class all by himself..No way a group of guys with this much creativity can stay together and make albums when they all had this much material on hand...
+The fact that no other band, with the exception of the Beatles, made more music on an individual basis during the '70s is a testament to the talent these guys had.
+CSN had great solo albums to begin the '70s and continued through the decade.
+Neil Young is in a class all by himself.
+No way a group of guys with this much creativity can stay together and make albums when they all had this much material on hand.

-They caught a lot of undeserved flack, esp since a lot of bands in the sixties used session players on their albums...
-And the mtv shun was undeserved as well...
+Great personalities, great voices, and a great band.
+They caught a lot of undeserved flak, especially since a lot of bands in the sixties used session players on their albums.
+And the MTV shun was undeserved as well.